Land ownership

 Street furniture includes items such as:

-If there is any street furniture that will need to be relocated because of the vehicle access, there will be a cost to you for this job.
+If any street furniture needs to be relocated because of the dropped kerb, there will be a cost to you for this job.
 If these items are essential to the highway network and cannot be relocated, your application may be refused.
 Any required works may also cause delays in the process.

 Utility company plant